Roadmap For Reforming "The Public Interest" For the ERCB and NRCB The Environmental Law Centre February 2008 |

 Western Canada's Natural Capital: Toward a New Public Policy Framework By Barry Worbets and Loleen Berdahl; © 2003, Canada West Foundation, Calgary. |

 A paper presenting an argument for recognizing the value of Natural Capital in public decision making.
-Go to the Canada West Foundation website (http://www.cwf.ca), then click on the publications button on the left and scroll to the appropriate listing.
-It is a free download. |
+View here. |

 The Art of the Commonplace By Wendell Berry © 2002 Counterpoint Press |